freach/kubernetes-security-best-practice/README.md

 ## Auto mount default Service Account

 The *Admission Controller* ensures that all Pods have a Service Account assigned by default, which is called "default".
-The credentials for this Service Account will be mounted into the containers running in the Pod unless the auto mounting feature is disabled.
+The credentials for this Service Account will be mounted into the containers file system running in the Pod unless the auto mounting feature is disabled.
 The mounted token can be used to query the Kubernetes API.

 ```sh
 kubectl patch serviceaccount default -p "automountServiceAccountToken: false"